alsosteve/reading-notes/class-02.md

 ### Text

-Wgen you make a web page, use mark-up tags to emphasize sertaint content within the text. **_Structural Markup_** is used to describe headings and pharagraphs. **_Semantic Markuo_** is used to provide extra emphasisin a sentance.
+When you make a web page, use mark-up tags to emphasize sertaint content within the text. **_Structural Markup_** is used to describe headings and pharagraphs. **_Semantic Markuo_** is used to provide extra emphasisin a sentance.

 #### Headings
 HTML has 6 levels of headings.
 The **<h1>** tag is ised for main headings. **<h2>** is used for subheadings.
 The rest are used to further divide sections of your web page as you see fit.